dell/csm-docs/content/docs/concepts/observability/metrics/powerflex.md

 To disable these metrics, set the ```storage_class_pool_metrics_enabled``` field to false in helm/values.yaml.

 The following storage capacity metrics are available from the OpenTelemetry collector endpoint.
-Please see the [Container Storage Module for Observability](../) for more information on deploying and configuring the OpenTelemetry collector.
+Please see the [Container Storage Modules for Observability](../) for more information on deploying and configuring the OpenTelemetry collector.

 | Metric | Description |
 | - | - |